-In my essay, I mainly said that I wanted to join a small/medium-sized business and wanted to play a key role in developing that company into a multi-billion dollar organization.
+In my essay, I mainly said that I wanted to join a small/medium-sized business and play a key role in developing that company into a multi-billion dollar organization.

 I explained to them how this course and subjects helped me in different aspects to achieve it.

-8. Why do you say others goals are grades and job?
+8. Why do you say others’ goals are grades and jobs?

 Get a Job and Earn boatloads of money in the shortest span possible.

-I saw 60% of students in my branch transfer to other universities or other branches, because the course was tough.
+I saw 60% of students in my branch transfer to other universities or other branches because the course was challenging.

-It’s actually not tough, other branches are just easy.
-That’s the shortcut to get a degree, then a job.
+It’s not challenging, and other departments are just easy.
+That’s the shortcut to getting a degree, then a job.

 9. Why entrepreneurship?
 Why this change of mind?
 What inspired you?

-After reaching the U.S., I saw my life in a different way.
+After reaching the US, I saw my life differently.

 When I was in India, I used to think everyone from the US was rich.
 But I came to know that everyone is happy with what they get.

-At the same time, I’m seeing several opportunities here.
+At the same time, I see several opportunities here.

 For instance, I saw a small mechanic earning $150,000 per year.
 This is just because of his place and low labor charge.
-I thought about why to work under someone and make them rich where we have plenty of options to start our own business.
+So I thought about working under someone and making them rich where we have plenty of options to start our own business.

-I wanted to become an entrepreneur a while back, but due to the fear of failure, I didn’t give it a try.
+I wanted to become an entrepreneur a while back, but I didn’t give it a try due to the fear of failure.

 When I was working in India, I saw some drawbacks in my work.
-I want to improve myself, express to you in person some of my improvement ideas, as well as other ideas (I really appreciate your valuable suggestions).
+So I want to improve myself and express to you in person some of my improvement ideas and other ideas (I appreciate your valuable suggestions).